 Let’s pull together all that we learned in the “Plain English Definitions to Confusing Health Insurance Terms” to understand how much you pay for healthcare each year.
-Here is the equation:

-Learn by Example
+Learning by Example

 - Premium: $75/pay period with two pay periods per month

 - Coinsurance: After your deductible, you are required to pay 20% of inpatient/outpatient services

 - Copays: $250 for an ER visit and $60 total for prescriptions

 In this example: